C1c4d4-InSec/work_scripts/README.md

 # work_scripts
-Various scripts and programs written to make life at work easier.
+Various scripts and programs written to make life at jobs easier.